Volunteer Park (Seattle): Features

 The park includes a conservatory (a designated city landmark) which was completed in 1912; an amphitheater; a water tower with an observation deck, built by the Water Department in 1906, a fenced-off reservoir; the dramatic Art Deco building of the Seattle Asian Art Museum (a designated city landmark); a statue of William H. Seward; a memorial to Judge Thomas Burke; and a sculpture, Black Sun, by Isamu Noguchi (colloquially referred to as "The Doughnut"), around which a scenic view of the Seattle skyline that prominently features the Space Needle can be seen, as well as several meadows and picnic tables.
 The wading pool is operational in the summer months and operates daily from 11 a.m. to 8 p.m.

 Volunteer Park is also well known for its extensive dahlia garden in season.
 There are also koi ponds at the park which are home to the fish during the summer months.

 Events

 The park hosts various free concerts and outdoor theater events throughout the year.
 There are also picnic tables for birthday parties and ample space for outdoor sports like touch football, frisbee and various field day activities.

+Volunteer Park has hosted Pride Month programming in various forms for decades.
+In 1974, when activist David Neth organized Seattle's first Gay Pride Week, the festivities included singing and roller-skating on the Volunteer Park Water Tower.
+Between the 1980s and 2005, Seattle's Pride Parade followed Broadway to end in Volunteer Park at a festival.
+Later, Trans Pride Seattle and Pride in the Park became annual events within Volunteer Park during Pride Month.